slyfox1186/ffmpeg-build-script/README.md

 * `libsrt`: Secure Reliable Transport (SRT) is a transport protocol for ultra low (sub-second) latency live video and audio streaming, as well as for generic bulk data transfer
 * `avisynth`: A powerful tool for video post-production
 * `openjpeg`: OpenJPEG is an open-source JPEG 2000 codec written in C language
-* `mediainfd`: MediaInfo is a convenient unified display of the most relevant technical and tag data for video and audio files
+* `mediainfo`: MediaInfo is a convenient unified display of the most relevant technical and tag data for video and audio files

 ### HardwareAccel